 Finally, add in enough additional space to take care of your storage needs.
 You can estimate this by adding 2 feet to the appropriate dimension for shelving or stacking needs along either the side walls or, more commonly, the rear wall.
 If you plan to use your garage for any other kind of activity, you'll need to include at least enough space for you to stand with arms outstretched to accommodate a full range of movement along each axis.

-Don’t Forget the Garage Door
+Don’t Forget to Plan the Dimensions of the Garage Door

 Make sure you include the space needed for your garage door in both your space and budget planning processes.
 In a garage up to 20 feet in width, you'll probably be able to get away with a single overhead door.
 These doors will provide the best solution for the least amount of money and installation effort.

 If you're planning a garage that's wider, you can select an overhead door that's 16 feet wide, leaving you 2 feet of additional space on each side of the door.
 Alternately, you can install two separate doors each nine feet in width, each leading into a separate parking space in your two-car garage.

 However, if you want to leave 2 feet of space to accommodate door-opening and navigational space on the sides, your garage should be at least 24 feet wide if you select the two-door option.